godwindaniel101/musical-product/Readme.md

 ## About Application
-A product purchase web application which gives users the apbility to purchase product and store product record.
+A product purchase web application which gives users the ability to purchase product and store product record.
 Basic functionality include.

 - Authentication
 - User creation